Rigging Spinnaker Sheets

 Lazy Sheet & Guy

-I found that with Sancerre’s 60 square metre spinnaker it was difficult to get the pole back onto the mast when gybing with tweakers and no crew to trim or helmsman to help, so I went back to the traditional method with a sheet and a guy each side.
+I found that with Sancerre’s 60 square metre spinnaker it was difficult to get the pole back onto the mast when gybing with tweakers with no crew to trim or helmsman to help, so I went back to the traditional method with a sheet and a guy each side.

 Another advantage of two lines is that one line can be used to relieve the pressure on the other if there is a jam or other problem, what I meant in the opening sentence as this being the seaman's solution.